uidaholib/base-digital-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="kooskia891" %}
+{% include feature/jumbotron.html objectid="kooskia119" %}

-*The below is adapted (with permission) from the Asian American Comparative Collection's [website](http://www.uiweb.uidaho.edu/LS/AACC/KOOSKIA.HTM), written by Dr. Priscilla Wegars.
-Dr. Wegars has also written a book on the Kooskia Internment Camp; the book's catalog record is linked [here](http://uidaho.worldcat.org/oclc/639164294) and below.*
+*The below is adapted (with permission) from the Asian American Comparative Collection's [website](https://www.uidaho.edu/class/anthrolab/collections/aacc/research/kooskia), written by Dr. Priscilla Wegars.
+Dr. Wegars has also written a book on the Kooskia Internment Camp; the book's catalog record is linked [here](https://search.worldcat.org/title/639164294) and below.*

 {% include feature/nav-menu.html sections="About the Camp;About the Scrapbook;For More Information" %}

 ## ABOUT THE CAMP

-{% include feature/image.html objectid="kooskia793" width="50" float="center" caption="Image of sign at Kooskia Internment Camp reading, 'U.S. Department of Justice Kooskia Internment Camp Reservation for next 3 miles.
-No admission except on official business'.
-Photo taken from 12-3/4 x 15-1/4 Photograph album of the Kooskia Japanese Internment Camp." %}
+{% include feature/image.html objectid="kooskia009" width="50" %}

 The Kooskia (pronounced KOOS-key) Internment Camp is an obscure and virtually forgotten World War II detention facility that was located in a remote area of north central Idaho, 30 miles from the town of Kooskia, and 6 miles east of the hamlet of Lowell, at Canyon Creek.
 The camp was administered by the U.S. Immigration and Naturalization Service (INS) for the U.S. Department of Justice.